Athletics-Some athletes fear for livelihood with Diamond League events at risk

 Carter is one of the field athletes who has embarked on projects on the side that could support her if she loses her Diamond League income.

 She gives public speeches and runs a girls' sports camp aimed at empowering young athletes.
-On her website, the American sells necklaces engraved with "I can" like the one she wears in competition.
+On her website, Carter sells necklaces engraved with "I can" like the one she wears in competition.

 ($1 = 0.9099 euros)